1 of 2 girls convicted in Slender Man stabbing loses appeal

 MADISON, Wis.
 (AP) — One of two Wisconsin girls who repeatedly stabbed a classmate because she believed a fictional horror character named Slender Man would attack her family if she didn’t kill the girl lost an appeal Wednesday.

-Morgan Geyser was 12 at the time of the 2014 attack.
-Geyser’s attorney Matthew Pinix had argued that she should have been charged with second-degree intentional homicide, which would have placed the case in juvenile court.
-Instead, she was charged with first-degree intentional homicide, which put the case in adult court.
+Morgan Geyser was 12 at the time of the 2014 attack, which Payton Leutner survived.
+Geyser’s attorney Matthew Pinix had argued that she should have been charged with attempted second-degree intentional homicide, which would have placed the case in juvenile court.
+Instead, she was charged with attempted first-degree intentional homicide, which put the case in adult court.

 Pinix said he planned to appeal Wednesday’s ruling to the Wisconsin Supreme Court.

-Note: This story was first published on August 12, 2020.
-It was updated on August 12, 2020 to correct the charges involved.